 We are fortunate to have many exhibitors who return every year.
 This year's exhibitors include: Boyd Hill Nature Preserve, Clearwater Marine Aquarium, Mad Science, Mote Marine Laboratory & Aquarium, NOAA, solar4STEM, Spectrum Bay News 9, The Florida Aquarium, U.S. Geological Survey, and USF College of Marine Science.

-The 10th annual St. Petersburg Science Festival (SPSF) will being held on Saturday, October 17, 2020 in conjunction with MarineQuest, the Florida Fish and Wildlife Conservation Commission’s Fish and Wildlife Research Institute’s annual open house.
+The St. Petersburg Science Festival (SPSF) will being held on Saturday, October 16, 2021 in conjunction with MarineQuest, the Florida Fish and Wildlife Conservation Commission’s Fish and Wildlife Research Institute’s annual open house.

 The SPSF is a free, public celebration offering a wide range of hands-on science, technology, engineering, art, and math-related activities.
 They include creative and compelling exhibits, demonstrations, tours, discussions and performances.

-The SPSF also offers a Sneak Peek for schools on Friday, October 16, to provide local schools and students a sneak peek into the festival.
-Students in grades 4 and 5 will spend time experiencing hands-on science activities in a variety of science, technology, engineering, art and mathematics disciplines.
+The SPSF also offers a Sneak Peek for schools on Friday, October 15, to provide local schools and students a sneak peek into the festival.
+Students in grades 4 and 5 will spend time experiencing hands-on science activities in a variety of science, technology, engineering, art and mathematics discipline.

 From Sixth Avenue South at the USF Bull statue walk along Harborwalk (find the tall, flag signs).
 The festival extends from here to the grassy area on the waterfront behind Davis Hall.
 Look for the many tents.
 You can’t miss it!